Joy: Affect theory

-Another theorist that discusses joy is Sara Ahmed, a British Australian scholar who focus on affect theory, feminist theory, queer theory, critical race theory, and postcolonialism.
+Another theorist that discusses joy is Sara Ahmed, a British Australian scholar who focuses on affect theory, feminist theory, queer theory, critical race theory, and postcolonialism.
 In her article, "Happy Objects", she explores how objects can spark joy and happiness.
 Ahmed coined the term stickiness, stating emotions like happiness and joy being emotions that are doing.
 Ahmed states, "Happiness thus puts us into intimate contact with things.
 We can be happily affected in the present of an encounter; you are affected positively by something, even if that something does not present itself as an object of consciousness."

 Health

 Joy improves health and well-being and brings psychological changes that improve a person's mood and well-being.
 Some people have a natural capacity for joy, meaning they experience joy more easily compared to others.
 While there is no conclusive evidence for the genetics of happiness, joy is known to be hereditary.
 Experience of joy is increased through healthy habits such as sharing food, physical activity, writing, and self-connection.